oskarek/swift-json-parsing/README.md

 // .object(["first_name": "Mark", "last_name": "Markson", "age": 20])
 ```

-Instead of treating an abscent value as `nil`, you can optionally provide a `default` value, to use as a fallback:
+Instead of treating an absent value as `nil`, you can optionally provide a `default` value, to use as a fallback:

 ```diff
 struct Person {